-It is a criminal offence to disclose personal data without a controller's consent, although there are public interest defences; also if a person acted for one of the special purposes, with a view to the publication of journalistic, academic, artistic or literary material and in the reasonable belief that there was a public interest justification in the particular circumstances (see Disputes and enforcement).
+It is a criminal offence to disclose personal data without a controller's consent, although there are public interest defences (see Disputes and enforcement).

 What is criminal offence data?

 Data protection law gives extra protection to personal data relating to criminal convictions and offences or related security measures.
 We refer to this as criminal offence data.